osg-htc/technology/docs/software/git-software-development.md

     Then any functional changes to the text in a following commit will be easier to review.

+#### Verify that only the files intended are modified in each commit

+Sometimes you may have several files modified at once, but you only intend to commit a subset of the changes.
+In such cases you should be aware that `git commit -a` will include all the modified files in your commit.
+Likewise, if you have some untracked files in your working copy, that you do not intend to commit, be aware that `git add .` will introduce these as new files in the commit.

+After making a commit locally, you can verify that only the files you intended to modify were included in the commit by running `git show --stat` .
+Or to review the actual changes to those files, `git show` (without `--stat`).

+If you find unintended files included in the commit, you can amend the commit so that it does not include changes to `file-not-to-commit` like so:

+            :::console
+            [user@client ~ ] $ git reset HEAD^ file-not-to-commit
+            [user@client ~ ] $ git amend

+If you have multiple commits ready for a pull request, you can review the high-level changes for each commit with `git log --stat origin/master..` (or `origin/main..`, whichever is the name of the main origin branch).
+Tools like `git gui` also provide a way to review commits.

+If you find unintended files included in earlier commits, you can do a `git rebase -i origin/master` and `edit` the commits in question, which will give you a chance to amend a particular commit as shown above.

 #### Squash noisy work-in-progress commits

 Naturally in the trial-and-error-prone process of development, there will be